 As such, I decided to cheat and post a picture of my last FO.
 Mwaaahahahahahahahahaaaaa!

-Last-Minute Knitted Gifts by Joelle Hoverson.
+The Bunster's pattern came from Last-Minute Knitted Gifts by Joelle Hoverson.
 Note that at two weeks to complete there was nothing last-minute about it, but at least I made my deadline.
 This was in the 6 to 8 hour gift section of the book (divided by time...genius!), but with the frog factor it took me more along the order of 14 hours to finish.

 I substituted the altogether lovely but ridiculously expensive Blue Sky Alpaca sportweight (doubled!) with non-doubled Rowan Calmer that knit up to the same gauge.
 I used Calm for the main and Sugar for the ears.
 It wasn't so much the expense that drove me to choose another yarn as the fact that the recipient is an infant.
 If it turns out that this baby latches onto Bunster (e.g. drools and vomits on, drags around, etc.) I want it to be washable for mom & dad.
 Also, alpaca can be kinda itchy for some folks.